 Buckwheat is not a grain, but rather a seed.
 It actually has compounds in it that help regulate blood sugar.
 For this reason it is a great flour to use if you are diabetic.

-One of our children's favorite breakfast recipes is the Buckwheat Pancake recipe in our first book, The Whole Life Nutrition Cookbook.
+One of our children's favorite breakfast recipes is the Buckwheat Pancake recipe in my first book, The Whole Life Nutrition Cookbook.
 A few months ago I began adding Hazelnut Meal to the batter to add extra protein and flavor (for this pregnant mama).
 I never measure, because if the first pancake doesn't turn out quite right you can easily adjust the batter.
 I finally nailed down the recipe to share with you, just in time for Mother's Day!

 Gluten-Free Buckwheat Hazelnut Pancakes